Menlo Park, California: Government and politics

 City Council members are elected in districts to staggered four-year terms, in nonpartisan municipal elections every two years.

 County, state and federal representation

-On the San Mateo County Board of Supervisors, Menlo Park is split between Supervisorial District 3 (west of El Camino Real) and Supervisorial District 4 (east of El Camino Real), currently represented by Don Horsley and Warren Slocum, respectively.
+On the San Mateo County Board of Supervisors, Menlo Park is split between Supervisorial District 3 (west of El Camino Real) and Supervisorial District 4 (east of El Camino Real), currently represented by Ray Mueller and Lisa Gauthier, respectively.